Gonorrhea Home Test Kit

 The s.a.m health test

-The s.a.m. health sexually transmitted disease test is an exception to this rule.
-You will receive medically trained instructions by telephone before the test is carried out.
-Your test will be sent to the laboratory and analyzed according to the latest medical standards.
-We will then be there for you and discuss the next steps if the result is positive.
+The s.a.m health STI test is different.
+You receive phone guidance from medically trained staff before testing.
+Your sample is sent to our laboratory for analysis using the latest medical standards.
+We provide support and discuss next steps if your result is positive.

 Detection of pathogen genetic material